Gabriele250901/React-Ex/README.md

 Exercise14
 Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.

+Exercise15
+Modify the Counter component so that the interval is initialized within the componentDidMount life cycle method instead of the constructor.
+Is the constructor still required?

+Exercise16
+Create a ClickCounter class component that increments a counter every time a user clicks on a button.
+Render both the current value of the counter and the button within the ClickCounter component.